Things To Repair Before Selling A House

 First, the inspector can identify any major issues that will need to be repaired for the home to pass an FHA or VA home appraisal.
 Since you cannot be certain of the type of financing that will be used to buy your home, it is wise to find out if your place fits within the guidelines of two of the most popular types of home loans.

-Third, reduces delays and chance for renegotiation.
+Third, reduces delays and the chance of renegotiation.
 There are times when a homeowner has just been too busy to attend to a few small issues that needed repair.
 When these issues come to light due to an appraisal or home inspection, the time it takes to get the item fixed and then re-inspected, can delay the loan closing and cause some irritation for the seller and buyer.

 If all the items on the home have been repaired before a buyer looks at the place, there is less chance of them renegotiating due to a delayed repair issue.